rylabs-billy/action-runner-userdata/README.md

 GitHub runners will display warnings for inputs not specified in `action.yml`.

 This action takes three inputs that are conditionally required depending on the value of [scope](#scope).
 Those inputs are `repo`, `owner`, and `org`.
 Since they are conditionally dependent on the value of another input, statically defining them (each with its own `description`, `default` and `required` fields) would just add unnecessary bloat.
-For this reason they are **intentionally** excluded from `action.yaml`, which results in warings such as the following:
+For this reason they are **intentionally** excluded from `action.yaml`, which results in warnings such as the following:

 ```bash
 Warning: Unexpected input(s) 'repo', 'owner', valid inputs are ['entryPoint', 'args', 'scope', 'name', 'runnergroup', 'labels', 'work', 'ephemeral']